-About Riders Up!
+What Does Riders Up!
+Mean?

 Valerie Mellema has a BS in Equine Business & Industry from West Texas A&M University.
 She is a published author and has written for several equine publications and websites.
 She has over 25 years of experience in the horse industry having worked at the American Quarter Horse Association as well as a Hunter/Jumper facility in Oklahoma.

 Troy Mellema is an entrepreneur.
 He is an avid investor of stocks and real estate as well.
-He remembers growing up as a kid in Amarillo, Texas and the numerous programs that gave back to their community and is excited to be a part of a program that gives back in ours.
+He remembers growing up as a kid in Amarillo, Texas, and the numerous programs that gave back to their community, and is excited to be a part of a program that gives back in ours.

 Marea Breedlove lives in Locust Grove, Oklahoma and grew up riding and showing Missouri Fox Trotters.
 She has been avid in Girl Scouts and is a board member for the Arts Alliance in Locust Grove.
 She has always been active in her community and currently serves as the Locust Grove librarian and works as a photographer.